Leaders Plus Fellowship - London Division Pilot

-The London Division has created a prize for the best submission by a medical undergraduate within the London Division.
+The London Division has created a prize for the best submission by a medical undergraduate and foundation doctor within the London Division.

 This can be any of the following:

-A maximum of three prizes of £200 each are offered, depending on the standard and number of submissions.
+A maximum of four prizes of £200 each are offered, depending on the standard and number of submissions.

 Who can enter?

-Medical undergraduates currently in the London Division area
+Medical undergraduates and foundation doctors currently in the London Division area.

 - The submission should ideally be between 6000 and 8000 words.